Aaron98990/ways-of-the-game/misconduct.md

 >
 > Law 3.6 Players and substitutes sent off

+During a substitution, until the player leaves the field and the substitute enters the field, they are considered a player.

+> The substitution is completed when a substitute enters the field of play; from that moment, the replaced player becomes a substituted player and the substitute becomes a player and can take any restart.
+Law 3.3

 Game(s) suspension other than listed above or fines for a send-off or accumulating cautions is found in the competition rules, not in the Laws of the Game.
 Usually, it's at least a one game suspension for a sending-off.

 > A player, substitute or substituted player who has been sent off must leave the vicinity of the field of play and the technical area.